-PERFORMING AND MEDIA ARTS (PMA)
+MEDIA AND PERFORMING ARTS (MPA)

-Program Director: Stephen F. Campbell, SJ
+Program Directors: Stephen F. Campbell, SJ and Ryan Noble

-The program in Performing and Media Arts engages students in practical and theoretical explorations of live performance forms, from the adaptation and staging of texts, to the exploration of rituals and festivals, to the study of performance in everyday life, acting (on and off camera), cinema and media studies, film and media production, spoken word and other areas in performing and media arts.
-Students in the program enter the world of performance and performance theory as an important and emerging field of study and are challenged to think creatively, critically and historically about the world around them as they identify and interpret the power of image, sound, gesture and movement and cultivate their own artistic voices.
-Students will apply their interdisciplinary knowledge through a senior synthesis project that results in a creative presentation, documentary, ethnographic visual text or other multimedia production.
+The program in media and Performing Arts engages students in practical and theoretical explorations of narrative (fictionalized) film production and live performance forms, from the adaptation and staging of texts (on screen and on stage), to film and media production, acting (on and off camera), cinema and media studies, spoken word, video content creation and other areas in media and performing arts.
+Students in the program enter the world of media production and performance as an important and emerging field of study and are challenged to think creatively, critically, and historically about the world around them as they identify and interpret the power of image, sound, gesture and movement, and cultivate their own artistic voices.
+Students will apply their interdisciplinary knowledge through a senior synthesis project that results in a short film, creative presentation, video content series, ethnographic visual text, or other multimedia production.

-BACHELOR OF ARTS IN PERFORMING AND MEDIA ARTS LOWER-DIVISION
+BACHELOR OF ARTS IN MEDIA AND PERFORMING ARTS

-Course Title Credit Hours

-CMM 145 Introduction to Media Studies 3

-ART 209 Three-Dimensional Design 3

-THR 250 Acting I 3

-THR 251 Introduction to Performance Studies 3

-ART 253 Introduction to Digital Video Production 3

-ENG 242 Introduction to Drama and Theater 3
+Course Title Credit Hours CMM 145 THR 250 Introduction to Media Studies Acting I 3 THR 251 ART 253 Introduction to Performance Studies Introduction to Digital Video Production 3 3 Choose one of th ART 208 ART 209 ne following: Introduction to Digital Design (3) Three-Dimensional Design (3) 6 Choose one of th CMM/ART 254 ENG 242 ne following: Introduction to Photography (3) Introduction to Drama and Theater (3) 6

-\ Fulfills one of four ENG Core requirements
+Fulfills one of four ENG Core requirements